letorbi/clawtrainer/README.md

 The maximum hangs method mostly improves maximum strength.

-### Smart beastmaking
+### Custom programs

-Claw Trainer is useful for both methods and comes with a number of built-in programs for both methods.
-Claw Trainer guides you through these programs with detailed instructions, using spoken language, pictures and descriptive texts.

-An integrated editor allows to modify these programs and to create new custom programs according to your own preferences.
+An integrated editor allows to modify existing programs and to create new custom programs according to your own preferences.
 There is an option for exporting and importing custom programs as JSON files.
 These files can be edited with a normal text editor and can easily be shared with other people.

 ## Contributions